muratk3n/thirdwave/en/README.md

 new Chile begins taking shape this weekend as the South American country elects 155 people to draft a constitution to replace one that drafted under a military dictatorship"

 ---

-Sometimes water droplet falls in stovetops little mid cavity area, and while cooking that becomes steam, man those little gas molecules can push the entire f--ing pot above it, with a loud pop to get out.
-Steam has awesome power.

----